gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 Let’s see what horrifying things can happen when we interact with it!
 %%
+Every iframe gets a complete copy of the JS web environment, down to every prototype chain.

+Let’s see what horrifying things can happen when we interact with it!
 # What gets copied exactly?
 When the [[but-what-is-an-iframe.post|iframe]] attaches to its parent page, it gets a fresh copy of the JS web environment.
 This copy doesn’t include any modifications made by the parent page.